neomundi-io/.github/profile/README.md

 ## Why it matters

+Without Law-E, you discover failures after they happen.
+With Law-E, you stop them before they reach anyone.

 | Without Law E™ | With Law E™ |
 |---|---|
 | Audited after failure | Flagged before output |